 “A good quality plain T-shirt is an essential for any man of any age,” explains Damien Paul, head of menswear at high-end clothing retailer Matches Fashion.
 “We all think of the likes of Steve McQueen or James Dean when we reference a plain white tee – it’s a timeless piece, a no brainer.
 The bonus is you can wear with a suit, jeans, chinos, shorts.
 It never feels old and that is very much part of the charm.”

-Alternatively, if you’re not scared of throwing yourself at the odd fashion trend, give the big logo thing a go.
-Huge brand logos on T-shirts are a big deal at the moment, with esteemed houses such as Gucci leading the way, flanked by trailblazers like Off-White and Vetements.
+Alternatively, if you’re not scared of throwing yourself at the odd shirt trend, give the big logo thing a go.
+Huge brand logos on T-shirts are a big deal at the moment, with esteemed houses such as

 And, while there may be no logical reason for spending in excess of a ton on something that probably cost less than your morning coffee to make, there are dozens of completely illogical ones.
 And aren’t they the best?

-The Best Designer T-Shirt Brands To Buy Into Right Now
+The Best Designer T-Shirt Brands To Buy Right Now

 For unadulterated luxury, show-off prestige and that iconic green and red colouring, there’s no-one that comes close right now.